Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Geometric Algebra

-Geometric Algebra (abbreviated by GA) offers descriptions and calculations of geometric with the help of algebra.
+Geometric Algebra (abbreviated by GA, other names: Clifford algebra, exterior algebra) offers descriptions and calculations of geometric with the help of algebra.
 It was developed in the 19th century, but was almost forgotten.
 Some key people were:
 - Grassmann to develop what he called exterior algebra
 - Hamilton to develop quaternions to describe rotations in 3D
 - Clifford who joined the two theories (and died too young)